jakobringler/blog/content/notes/ML Sketching.md

 ![[notes/images/mlsketch_parmsthroughgenerator_slide.png]]
 ### Performance

 The whole inference step is pretty fast and runs in realtime.
 The bottle neck here is the geometry generation step.
-When you hook the system up to a very involved HDA that e.g. builds ships instead of simple bottles you will run into performance problems.
+When we hook the system up to a very involved HDA that e.g. builds ships instead of simple bottles we will run into performance problems.
 Might be worth having 2 different HDAs in that case:
 1. to generate the silhouette and quickly iterate on broad shapes
 2. to add detail and refine the shape in procedural ways that aren't captured in the low res drawing canvas anyways